spyder-ide/spyder-api-docs/docs/plugin_development.rst

 * ``setup.py``.
   It helps you install, package and distribute your plugin with Setuptools, the standard for distributing Python packages.
-  In this file the ``entry_points`` parameter of ``setup`` is quite important, as it is what allows Spyder to identify this package as a plugin, and know how to access its functionalities.
+  In this file the ``entry_points`` parameter of ``setup`` is quite important, as it is what allows Spyder to identify this package as a plugin, and know how to access its functionality.

 The ``spyder-pomodoro-timer`` folder has the same name you entered when you ran ``cookiecutter``.
 Inside it you will see a folder called ``spyder``, where we will place the code of our plugin.

-In the ``spyder`` directory you'll find the following files.
+In the ``spyder`` directory you'll find the following files:

 * ``api.py``.
   Exposes the functionality of the plugin to the rest of Spyder.
-  That would allow adding additional functionality from other plugins.
+  That allows adding additional functionality from other plugins.

 * ``plugin.py``.
   This is the core of the plugin.